-As of June 30, 2010, the Authority also has a loan outstanding including accrued interest payable totaling \$38,360,998 to the North Carolina Escheat Fund.
-The maturity date is October 1, 2011.
-As of December 29, 2010, the investment balance in the State Treasurer's Long-Term Investment Fund was \$0.00.
+As of June 30, 2011, the Authority also has a loan outstanding including accrued interest payable totaling \$23,173,823 to the North Carolina Escheat Fund.
+The maturity date is October 1, 2012.
+As of October 29, 2011, the investment balance in the State Treasurer's Long-Term Investment Fund was \$0.00.
 The current amount of operating cash held by the Authority is not sufficient to pay the balance due to the NC Escheat Fund and as such, substantial doubt about the Authority's ability to continue as a going concern exists.
+The North Carolina Session Law 2011-340 required the State to reduce the Escheat Fund debt by \$17,500,000.
+It is anticipated the General Assembly will determine how to repay the balance by the maturity date.

-The Authority is planning to discuss the Escheat Fund with the Treasurer soon, as the agency's net capital assets of \$237,901,282 at June 30, 2010 far exceed the debt.
-In addition, if the Authority declares bankruptcy, funding received to date from the Federal Aviation Administration (the FAA) and the Economic Development Administration (EDA) may be required to be repaid.
-As of June 30, 2010, the Authority has an amortized commitment of approximately \$17.4 million from the FAA and EDA.
+If the Authority were to declare bankruptcy, funding received to date from the Federal Aviation Administration (the "FAA") and the Economic Development Administration (EDA) may be required to be repaid.
+As of June 30, 2011, the Authority has an amortized commitment of approximately \$15.8 million from the FAA and EDA.